thanhdath/mats-sql/README.md

 ```

-**Note**: The model and training dataset will be publicly available upon the acceptance of the research.
+**Note**: Currently this work is under review.
+The model and training dataset will be publicly available upon acceptance.